Changing the response to mass shootings and preventing tragedies since Newtown

 4. Gun Safety Reform Movement is Gaining Momentum

-Over 9 million people have made the Sandy Hook Promise to do all they can to protect children from gun violence by encouraging and supporting solutions that create safer, healthier homes, schools, and communities.
-Additionally, more than 1.2 million people have signed our petition demanding congress pass background checks.
+More than 10 million people have made the Sandy Hook Promise to do all they can to protect children from gun violence by encouraging and supporting solutions that create safer, healthier homes, schools, and communities.
+Millions of people have signed our petitions on issues demanding Congress to keep children safe from gun violence.
 Thousands more have written and called legislators – and even joined massive rallies and protests to end gun violence.

 5. Evidence is Mounting: Prevention Programs Save Lives

-At least 518 lives have been saved through these programs.
-In fact, we have helped prevent more than 191 acts of violence with a weapon, including 15 planned school shootings.
-What’s more, our crisis counselors have prevented untold tragedies by helping at-risk youth with over 185,000 tips to our hotline through our Say Something Anonymous Reporting System.
+More than 653 lives have been saved through these programs.
+In fact, we have helped prevent more than 275 acts of violence with a weapon, including 16 planned school shootings.
+What’s more, our crisis counselors have prevented untold tragedies.
+They’ve helped at-risk youth with over 249,000 tips to our hotline through our Say Something Anonymous Reporting System.

 What You Can Do to Fight Gun Violence After Sandy Hook